spittis/LSFC_dev/README.md

-# LSFC_dev - This is an HTML / CSS / JS stack, static site for London Squash and Fitness CLub
+# LSFC_dev - This is an HTML / CSS / JS stack, static site for London Squash and Fitness Club